aspose-total/Aspose.Total-Products/total/en/java/conversion/txt-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert TXT to ODP via Java or Online App" h2="TXT to ODP conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Developers often need to convert TXT files to ODP programmatically.
+Fortunately, this process can be automated with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).
+This library provides a few simple steps to render the TXT file into ODP.

+The first step is to load the TXT file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library allows you to convert the TXT file into HTML.
+After that, you can use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This library allows you to write HTML content into the Presentation and save it as ODP.

-Often times developers have to convert TXT file to ODP programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your TXT file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as ODP.
+The File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) makes it easy to automate the process of converting TXT files to ODP.
+With the help of [Aspose.Words for Java](https://products.aspose.com/words/java/) and [Aspose.Slides for Java](https://products.aspose.com/slides/java/), you can quickly and easily convert your TXT file into ODP.
+All you need to do is load the TXT file, convert it to HTML, create a new Presentation, write HTML content in it, and save it as ODP.
+With the help of these libraries, you can automate the process of converting TXT files to ODP in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}